All About Pliers

 Water-pump pliers are not the sole province of plumbers, as they have a variety of other applications.

-Water-pump pliers come in various sizes, ranging from four to 16 inches in length, and the models in the middle of that range are the most generally useful.
+Water-pump pliers come in various sizes, ranging from four to 16 inches in length, and the models in the middle of that range are the most generally useful (view example on Amazon).
 On all models, the handles are long in proportion to length of the tool, providing for maximum leverage.
 Water-pump pliers are made of steel, and the kind with handles sheathed in plastic are the most comfortable to use.

 Sometimes called electrician’s pliers or engineer’s pliers (the latter variety is often sold without insulated handles), these are very versatile steel tools.
 Linesman’s pliers are descendants of nineteenth-century tools called bell pliers, because they were used by bell hangers for cutting and twisting the wires used to connect un-electrified household bells.